anirudhvsp/anirudhvsp/README.md

 ## Hi there 👋 I'm Anirudh VSP

 ### About Me
 I'm a passionate developer who enjoys working on various projects, from full-stack web applications to game development.
 I love learning new technologies and applying them to create innovative solutions.
+This is my personal GitHub repository where I showcase the projects I'm currently working on and some of my past work.

 - 🔭 I’m currently working on a **CLI AI Tool** that helps developers automate tasks using natural language processing.
 - 🌱 I’m exploring serverless architecture with **HTMX, Hono, and Supabase** to build scalable and efficient full-stack applications.